 Accordingly, until the USDA approves a state or tribal hemp production plan and licenses are issued pursuant to a USDA-approved plan, the 2014 Farm Bill is currently the primary U.S. federal law governing domestic hemp production.
-The application of the hemp provisions of the 2014 Farm Bill was set to expire on October 31, 2020, at which time state programs would be required to comply with the 2018 Farm Bill negulations.
+The application of the hemp provisions of the 2014 Farm Bill was set to expire on October 31, 2020, at which time state programs would be required to comply with the 2018 Farm Bill regulations.
 However, with this deadline approaching, U.S. Senators and state agricultural departments requested an extension of the application of the 2014 Farm Bill and a delay of the implementation of the 2018 Farm Bill due to delays caused by COVID-19.
-On October 1, 2020, a Continuing Resolution passed by the U.S. House of Representatives and U.S. Senate was signed by former President Trump to fund federal agencies at fiscal 2020 levels through December 11, 2020, which also extended the application of the hemp provisions of the 2014 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and the 2018 Farm Bill and delayed the implementation of the 2018 Farm Bill and the 2018 Farm Bill and delayed the implementation of the 2018 Far
+On October 1, 2020, a Continuing Resolution passed by the U.S. House of Representatives and U.S. Senate was signed by former President Trump to fund federal agencies at fiscal 2020 levels through December 11, 2020, which also extended the application of the hemp provisions of the 2014 Farm Bill and delayed the implementation of the 2018 Farm Bill for another year until October 31, 2021.